tldr-pages/tldr/pages/common/crontab.md

 `*/10 * * * * {{command_to_execute}}`

-- Sample job which runs a certain script at 02:30 every Friday:
+- Sample crontab entry, which runs a certain script at 02:30 every Friday:

 `30 2 * * Fri {{/absolute/path/to/script.sh}}`